 Zhe: A gender neutral pronoun that was used a lot in the early 2000’s.
 Zhe, zher and zhers were used in place of gendered pronouns like he,him,his and she, her, hers.
 It’s been pretty much replaced by they/them and you’re unlikely to see this one outside of academic settings.

 I hope you learned some things in reading through this.
 If you found this post helpful please share it with your friends and family ^_^.
 If you have any concerns, comments, or you think I got something wrong or should add something, shoot me an email.
 If you liked this post you might also be interested in my post about trans/GNC resources in the greater Sacramento area and my post about how to be supportive when someone you love is trans or non-binary

-If you or someone you love is struggling with gender issues, a gender therapist may be able to help you.
-Give me a call sometime or check out SacWellness.
+If you or someone you love is struggling with anything related to gender issues, a gender therapist may be able to help you.
+Check out SacWellness.
 There are lots of therapists on there who specialize in working with gender identity and the LGBTQIA+ community.